-- Question raised: Are there other ways in which the world can be represented? - When considering the reasons why Picasso chose to represent the figures in this way we can look at his earlier paintings and at his sketches. - First Communion was Picasso's first large-scale painting.
+- These were painted by Pablo Picasso when he was fourteen/fifteen.
+Needless to say he was a child prodigy. - First Communion was his first large-scale painting.
 He produced while attending La Lonja School of Art and it was exhibited at a major exhibition in Barcelona and attracted the attention of the local press.
-It conforms to many of the expectations of academic painting at the end of the nineteenth century, emphasizing a dramatic moment in the youth of a Catholic girl as she kneels before the altar. - The Tragedy.
-In February 1901, when he was in Madrid, Picasso learned that his close friend Carlos Casagemas had died in Paris.
-In May 5 1901,
+It conforms to many of the expectations of academic painting at the end of the nineteenth century, emphasising a dramatic moment in the youth of a Catholic girl as she kneels before the altar. - (CLICK) The question here is "Are there other ways the world can be represented?" - In February 1901 a tragedy occurred in his life.
+He had been in Paris but returned to Madrid when he heard his close friend Carlos Casagemas had